acmesecorg/metacrack/README.md

 - `export` is the verb you wish to use
 - `values.txt` and `output.txt` are parameters specific to the `export` verb.

 Help for each verb can be viewed by typing `meta <plugin> --help`.
 It is also possible to write your own plugin, which will automatically be loaded and executed by the `meta` command line tool.
-See [creating your own plugin](#creating-your-own-plugin) for more details.

 ## License
 Metacrack is licensed under the MIT license.
 Refer to [license.txt](https://github.com/metacrackorg/metacrack/blob/main/LICENSE) for more information.